Cuban Americans: Key West and Tampa, Florida

 In the mid- to late 19th century, several cigar manufacturers moved their operations to Key West to get away from growing laboral and political problems.
 Many Cuban cigar workers followed.
 The Cuban government had even established a grammar school in Key West to help preserve Cuban culture.
 There, children learned folk songs and patriotic hymns such as "La Bayamesa", the Cuban national anthem.

-In 1885, Vicente Martinez Ybor moved his cigar operations from Key West to the town of Tampa, Florida to escape labor strife.
-Ybor City was designed as a modified company town, and it quickly attracted thousands of Cuban workers from Key West and Cuba.
+In 1885, Vicente Martinez Ybor moved his cigar operations from Key West to the town of Tampa to escape labor strife.
+Ybor City was designed as a modified company town, and it quickly attracted thousands of Cuban workers from Key West and Cuba with Spanish and Italian immigrant workers.
 West Tampa, another new cigar manufacturing community, was founded nearby in 1892 and also grew quickly.
 Between these communities, the Tampa Bay area's Cuban population grew from almost nothing to the largest in Florida in just over a decade, and the city as a whole grew from a village of approximately 1000 residents in 1885 to over 16,000 by 1900.

 Both Ybor City and West Tampa were instrumental in Cuba's eventual independence.
 Inspired by revolutionaries such as Jose Martí, who visited Florida several times, Tampa-area Cubans and their sympathetic neighbors donated money, equipment, and sometimes their lives to the cause of Cuba Libre.
 After the Spanish–American War, some Cubans returned to their native land, but many chose to stay in the U.S. due to the physical and economic devastation caused by years of fighting on the island.